ICB-Vision-AI/video360_interpolation/README.md

 **Note:** For inference, evaluation, or training, update the model configuration in the config file to choose between the SVI360 model and the Lite_SVI360 model.

+If inference runs out of memory, add `--resize "(W,H)"` to resize inputs before they enter the model, for example `--resize "(512,256)"`.

 ### Middle-frame interpolation

 Use `demos/demo_2x.py` to interpolate one middle frame between two input equirectangular images: